-Floating rate notes, especially those issued by the governments, are considered safe investments.
+FRNs, especially those issued by governments, are generally considered safe investments.
 However, a potential investor in such debt securities should be aware of the following risks:

 #1 Credit risk

-Floating rate notes may be exposed to a credit risk.
-Since the governments and private entities could issue floating rate notes, an investor should carefully assess the creditworthiness of the issuer.
+Floating rate notes may be exposed to credit risk/default risk.
+Since both governments and private entities can issue FRNs, an investor should carefully assess the creditworthiness of the issuer.

 #2 Interest rate risk

 FRN coupon payments are linked to a benchmark rate, so they benefit from the interest rate increases.
-However, a decline in the benchmark interest rate would decrease the value of the bond.
-Also, they are not completely hedged from interest rate risk as there are multiple benchmark interest rates, and a FRN is typically linked to one.
+However, they are not completely hedged from interest rate risk as there are multiple benchmark interest rates, and a FRN is typically linked to only one.